 2. The pandemic has introduced new needs in the market

-From a widespread need for reusable masks to better video conferencing options to at-home fitness solutions, COVID-19 has ushered in all sorts of new needs and problems entrepreneurs can address and solve for.
+From a widespread need for reusable masks to better video conferencing options to at-home fitness solutions, COVID-19 ushered in all sorts of new needs and problems entrepreneurs can address and solve for.
+This is still the case post-pandemic.

 3. Crisis breeds opportunity